mc0110/inetbox2mqtt/README.md

-# inetbox2mqtt
+# inetbox2mqtt -> Control your TRUMA heater over a MQTT broker
+If you use this code give me a star, please.
+Thanks in advance.
-# microPython version for ESP32 and RP pico w
+## microPython version for ESP32 and RP pico w
 - **communicate over MQTT protocol to simulate a TRUMA INETBOX**
 - **include optional Truma DuoControl over GPIO-connections**
 - **include optional MPU6050 Sensor for spiritlevel-feature**